Are you concerned that your child has trouble paying attention to you when you’re talking?

 Speech sound disorders include childhood apraxia of speech and phonological disorders.

-Because children with ADHD often struggle with self monitoring, they may not notice and correct these errors as readily.
+Because children with ADHD may have difficulty with self monitoring, they may not notice and correct these errors as readily.

 4. Executive Function